mhhussain24/School_District_Analysis/README.md

 Python 3.7.11

 ## Project Overview
 I have been asked to do an analysis given a school distict data containing academic dishonesty.
 In order to conduct analysis on this data, which contains altered results for grade nine students at Thomas High School, I will replace math and reading scores with NaNs where necessary.
 I will then explain how this changes the results of the overall analysis.
-My analysis prior to replacing ninth grade scores at Thomas High School is shows in PyCitySchools.ipynb.
-The analysis after replacements is shows in PyCitySchools_Challenge.ipynb.
+My analysis prior to replacing ninth grade scores at Thomas High School is shown in "PyCitySchools.ipynb."
+The analysis after replacements is shows in "PyCitySchools_Challenge.ipynb."

 ## Results